risk-first/website/menagerie/Boundary-Risk.md

 Although ecosystems are one very pernicious type of boundary in software development, it's worth pointing out that [Boundary Risk](Boundary-Risk) occurs all the time.
 Let's look at some ways:

-- **Configuration**:  When software has to be deployed onto a server, there has to be configuration (usually on the command line, or via configuration property files) in order to bridge the boundary between the _environment it's running in_ and the _software being run_.
+- **Configuration**.
+When software has to be deployed onto a server, there has to be configuration (usually on the command line, or via configuration property files) in order to bridge the boundary between the _environment it's running in_ and the _software being run_.
 Often, this is setting up file locations, security keys and passwords, and telling it where to find other files and services.
-- **Integration Testing**:  Building a unit test is easy.
+- **Integration Testing**.
+Building a unit test is easy.
 You are generally testing some code you have written, aided with a testing framework.
 Your code and the framework are both written in the same language, which means low boundary risk.
 But, to _integration test_ you need to step outside this boundary and so it becomes much harder.
 This is true whether you are integrating with other systems (providing or supplying them with data) or parts of your own system (say testing the client-side and server parts together).
-- **User Interface Testing**:  If you are supplying a user-interface, then the interface with the user is already a complex, under-specified risky [protocol](Communication-Risk#protocol-risk).
+- **User Interface Testing**.
+If you are supplying a user-interface, then the interface with the user is already a complex, under-specified risky [protocol](Communication-Risk#protocol-risk).
 Although tools exist to automate UI testing (such as [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)), these rarely satisfactorily mitigate this [protocol risk](Communication-Risk#protocol-risk):  can you be sure that the screen hasn't got strange glitches, that the mouse moves correctly, that the proportions on the screen are correct on all browsers?
-- **Jobs**:  When you pick a new technology to learn and add to your CV, it's worth keeping in mind how useful this will be to you in the future.
+- **Jobs**.
+When you pick a new technology to learn and add to your CV, it's worth keeping in mind how useful this will be to you in the future.
 It's career-limiting to be stuck in a dying ecosystem and need to retrain.
-- **Teams**:  if you're asked to build a new tool for an existing team, are you creating [Boundary Risk](Boundary-Risk) by using tools that the team aren't familiar with?
+- **Teams**.  if you're asked to build a new tool for an existing team, are you creating [Boundary Risk](Boundary-Risk) by using tools that the team aren't familiar with?
-- **Organisations**: Getting teams or departments to work with each other often involves breaking down [Boundary Risk](Boundary-Risk).
+- **Organisations**.
+Getting teams or departments to work with each other often involves breaking down [Boundary Risk](Boundary-Risk).
 Often the departments use different tool-sets or processes, and have different goals making the translation harder.

 ## Likelihood of Change